ENGL 127 Research Writing: Social Sciences (Schaefer)

 The tool you will use to find scholarly articles is a library periodicals database (this is the same tool you used to find magazine and newspaper articles).

-• Limit to peer-reviewed or scholarly journal articles to find scholarly sources.
+• Limit to either peer-reviewed, scholarly, or academic journal articles -depending on the database - to find scholarly sources.
 By the way, be sure to still assess if it's a scholarly article.
 (For example, scholarly journals contain book reviews of scholarly texts.
-These are not scholarly articles.)
+These are not scholarly articles - though if a book sounds good, try tracking it down!)

 • To find the most relevant articles, you will need to consider many more.
-Try multiple keywords and search different databases.
+Try a range of keywords and subject terms, and search different databases.

 • see below for more search tips